MANAGEMENT COMMITTEE

 Our day-to-day operations are managed by a fantastic voluntary committee, elected every March from the membership at our AGM.
 Together, our committee members plan our annual programme, manage production tasks and look after all the general administrative duties that keep our wheels turning.

-Margaret Robertson, Secretary
+• Margaret Robertson, President

 I’m currently the secretary, and my abiding passion is keeping a full set of archives.
 Whatever you want to know about KAT’s history, I’ll find it.